 Where motivated sellers are marketing their land through agency, the opportunity is commonly offered to a range of developers who invariably end up bidding each other out of any margin.
 Is there a more efficient way in these evolving times?

-At VirginLand we provide new meaning to “off-market deals” and identify opportunities that are unique to each client’s specific set of search requirements.
+At VirginLand by Ringley we provide new meaning to “off-market deals” and identify opportunities that are unique to each client’s specific set of search requirements.
 We focus on areas where the need for our client’s product or service is in demand, and only write to landowners once we are sure that their site is particularly well-suited to the proposed development needs of our client.
 Landowners are often unaware of the nuances of their local authority’s planning policy and hadn’t previously considered a change of use.
 Our in-house planning team are well placed to offer proactive value-add insights that unlock the full development potential (and value) of a specific parcel of land through planning gain.

 The outcome is a win/win/win scenario for the landowner, the developer and the community:

 - The landowner has unlocked greater value for their land.

 - The developer achieves planning gain by redeveloping the site for its most suitable purpose (as laid out by local planning policy).